+As with story estimating, we apply a modified fibonacci sequence to our estimates as it better reflects the range of uncertainty in estimates as size gets bigger.
 To use the table in Figure 4, the team rates each Feature relative to others for each of the three parameters.
 (Note: With relative estimating, you look at one column at a time, set the smallest item to a “one,” and then set the others relative to that.)
 Then divide the CoD by job size.
-The job with the highest WSJF is the next most important item to do.
+The job with the highest WSJF is the next most important job to do.

-This model encourages splitting large items into multiple smaller ones that can compete against other smaller, low-risk items.
+This model encourages splitting large items into multiple smaller ones so that they can compete against other smaller items.
+Otherwise, big important jobs might never get done.
 But that’s just Agile at work.
 Since the implementation is incremental, whenever a continuing job doesn’t rank well against its peers, then you have likely satisfied that particular requirement sufficiently that you can move on to the next one.

 As we have described, another advantage of the model is that it is not necessary to determine the absolute value of any of these numbers.
 Instead, you only need to rate the parameters of each item against the other items from the same backlog.
 Finally, as the backlog estimates should include only the remaining job size, then frequent reprioritization means that the system will automatically ignore sunk costs.

 A Note on Job Size as a Proxy for Duration